Rear brake shoes change on Austin Mini

 Op 32

-Fit the handbrake lever link on the backplate.
+Fit the handbrake lever on the backplate.

 Op 33